 • Ice Cream at Kelly’s Homemade Ice Cream or Greenery Creamery

-Q. OK – one of my favorite questions: What are your go-to and just-can’t-live-without food places in town?
+Q. OK – one of our favorite questions: What are your go-to and just-can’t-live-without food places in town?

 A. So many to add to the short list above … Eating = my favorite!